-The Creative Team of Noted Broadway Professionals
+The Creative Team of Noted London and Broadway Professionals

-Playwright Roy Close
+Playwright Roy M. Close

 Roy M. Close, a native Minneapolitan, holds a BA in English from the University of Minnesota.
 His teachers included Allen Tate, John Berryman, and Charles Nolte.
 From 1971 to 1992 he worked as a performing arts critic (theater, classical music, and dance) and editor for The Minneapolis Star and Saint Paul Pioneer Press.

 He is the author of Critical Conditions, a study of criticism in Minnesota, and more than a dozen plays, including the musical Lies, Lies, Lies and the short plays Zambezi Blue, A Postcard from the Corn Palace, Killing Mother, After Goldilocks, and Your Call Is Very Important to Us.
-He co-wrote A Brief Crack of Light with Bill Semans.
+He co-wrote A Brief Crack of Light with William Semans.

 Close worked as a grant writer for Artspace Projects, a Minneapolis-based nonprofit real estate developer for the arts starting in 1999.
 He’s a retired director of Artspace and former President of the Board of Directors of the Minnesota Fringe Festival.

-Playwright & Producer Bill Semans
+Playwright William Semans

 Most recently he wrote and produced the play A Brief Crack of Light (previous title Exit Strategy) to critical acclaim in both Minneapolis and Los Angeles.
-Bill founded the Cricket Theater in Minneapolis and was its producing director for 13 years.
+William founded the Cricket Theater in Minneapolis and was its producing director for 13 years.

 He has produced and staged over 100 productions.
 Under his tenure the theater was nominated for a Tony Award as Best Regional Theater.

 He also co-produced, directed and wrote the feature film, Herman USA.
-Bill co-produced the award-winning World War II documentary series, The American Hero.
+William Semans co-produced the award-winning World War II documentary series, The American Hero.
 He also produced Fighter Aces of World War II, the 1988 Military Video of the Year, as well as Ladies Sing the Blues, nominated in 1989 as Best Long Form Music Video of the Year.

 His World War II documentaries are being streamed on several channels both in the U.S. and internationally.

-Michael Lindsay-Hogg (Director)
+Director Michael Lindsay-Hogg

 His Broadway credits include: The Normal Heart, Agnes of God (2 years on Broadway and two Tony Awards), and Tony Award nominated Whose Life is It Anyway.
 He also directed Boys of Winter and the original Off Broadway production of The Normal Heart.
 Agnes of God was also made into a film with Jane Fonda and Ann BancroftLindsay-Hogg started his career by directing films for British rock stars, including the Beatles and the Rolling Stones.
 He went on to direct the award winning Brideshead Revisited and BBC Play for Today and Play of the Week.
 Michael also directed numerous domestic and international TV movies and feature films.